Introduction to probabilistic concurrent systems

-\paragraph*{Probabilistic memoryless dynamics for trace monoids.
+\paragraph*{Probabilistic dynamics for trace monoids.
 Valuations and visual cylinders.} Textbooks on probability often start from the first non trivial probabilistic experience, namely the ``infinite sequence of tosses of a coin''~\cite{billingsley95}.
 Implicitly, an ``infinitely repeated probabilistic experience'' involves an infinite sequence of independent and identically distributed random variables.
-Mathematically, all the information is encoded into a probability measure on the space of infinite words, with the key feature of being \emph{memoryless}.
-This shall guide us when looking for a generalization that would apply to trace monoids instead of word monoids.
+Mathematically, all the information is encoded into a probability measure on the space of infinite words\footnote{Recall that a \emph{\slgb}\ $\FFF$ on a set $\Omega$ is a family of subsets of $\Omega$ containing $\Omega$ and closed under complement, countable union and countable intersection.
+A \emph{probability measure} on $(\Omega,\FFF)$ is then a set function $\nu:\FFF\to[0,1]$ such that $\nu(\Omega)=1$ and countably additive on sequences of pairwise disjoint subsets: $(i\neq j\implies A_i\cap A_j=\emptyset)\implies \nu\bigl(\bigcup_{i\geq1}A_i\bigr)=\sum_{i\geq1}\nu(A_i)$.}, with the key feature of being \emph{memoryless}.
+This will guide us when looking for a generalization that would apply to trace monoids instead of word monoids.

 Let $\M$ be a non trivial trace monoid.
-The boundary at infinity~$\BM$ is a subset of the product set~$\Cstar^{\bbZ_{\geq1}}$ and as such, come equipped with a topology which in turn induces a Borel \slgb, which is always understood.
+The boundary at infinity~$\BM$ is a subset of the product set~$\Cstar^{\bbZ_{\geq1}}$ and as such, comes equipped with a topology which in turn induces a Borel \slgb, which is always understood.
 Assume given a probability measure $\nu$ on~$\BM$.
-Then basic results from measure theory show that $\nu$ is entirely determined by the countable collection of values $\nu(\up x)$, for $x$ ranging over~$\M$, where $\up x$ is the \emph{visual cylinder of base~$x$}, defined by:
+Then basic results from measure theory show that $\nu$ is entirely determined by the countable collection of values $\nu(\up x)$, for $x$ ranging over~$\M$, where $\up x$ is the \emph{visual cylinder\footnote{The terminology \emph{visual cylinder} is derived from the ``visual measure'' introduced in geometric group theory.} of base~$x$}, defined by:

-\HPOV: $\omega\in\up x$ means that the infinite heap $\H \omega$ can be obtained from $\H x$ by adding infinitely many pieces from the top (note that the initial layers of $\H x$ and of $\H\omega$ may differ).
+\HPOV: $\omega\in\up x$ means that the infinite heap $\H \omega$ can be obtained from $\H x$ by adding infinitely many pieces from the top (again, note that the initial layers of $\H x$ and of $\H\omega$ may differ).

 We say that $\nu$ is \emph{memoryless} if it satisfies the following property: